How to Build a Website for Your Small Business (with a checklist)

 Building a website for your business doesn’t have to be overwhelming.
 Learn when and how to create a website that is easy to use and grows with your needs, from choosing colors and fonts to selecting the right platform for your business type.

 Last week, a member of the group asked how to get started with a website for her farm.
+She had a few requirements:

-• It should be easy to build (she's not very technical).
+It should be easy to build (she's not very technical).

-• It should be affordable.
+It should be affordable.

-If you don’t know what HTML, CSS, or JavaScript are, then this guide can help you get started.
-These rules are ones I’ve learned from my experience in marketing and sales, written simply so anyone can follow them.
-By following these steps, you can make a website that’s easy to use and works well.
+I’ve been building websites for almost 10 years, so I can help you avoid common mistakes.
+If you don’t know what HTML, CSS, or JavaScript are, this guide will get you started.
+These steps are based on my experience in marketing and sales and are written simply so anyone can follow them.

 Picking Colors and Fonts